How to Talk to your Kids about Divorce

 Don’t trash talk your spouse.

 You will have moments during your divorce that you might be tempted to throw your spouse under the bus during a conversation.
 Take a minute and check yourself before you do that.
 Sometimes you may be letting off some steam with some friends and there will be no harm done.
 But, if your kids are around – don’t do it.
 Take the high road.
-Kids are smart and they hear everything.
-You will always be in a good position if your rule is that you don’t say anything negative around your kids or to your kids about your spouse.
-Don’t rely on headphones, movies, tv or games to be the silencer for your conversation.
+Kids are smart and they hear everything that is said about the divorce.
+You will always be in a good position if your rule is that you don’t say anything negative around your kids or to your kids about your spouse during the divorce.
+Don’t rely on headphones, movies, tv or games to be the silencer for your conversations about divorce topics.
 Just don’t do it.

 Don’t tell kids details about the divorce.

 Don’t bring your kids into your circle of friends or confidantes about what is going on with the divorce.
-It is never good to tell your kids they can choose who they want to live with.
+And, living arrangements aren’t good details to get into with your kids while negotiating with your soon to be ex-spouse.
+It’s never good to tell your kids they can choose who they want to live with.
 There are several reasons that is a bad idea.
 The primary reason is that it just isn’t true.
 The Judge will make the rulings if the parents can make agreements about issues.
 Your child doesn’t have the power to make decisions and they shouldn’t feel like they have to make those decisions.
+The power is a heavy weight to carry as a child in divorce.
 Your child can possibly talk with the Judge, but under certain circumstances only.
 And, you need to talk with your lawyer about whether that is even a good decision in your case or not.

-As always, find an experienced family lawyer to talk with about the specifics of your case.
+As always, find an experienced divorce and family lawyer to talk with about the specifics of your case.